-But the truth is, know myself, and I am far from it.
+But the truth is, I know myself, and I am far from it.
 I have had my moments in the past where I’ve let loose and just let my guard/hair down.
 You know, just going with flow and letting my voice be heard.
 Of course, in most of those past instances, imbibing several alcoholic beverages was typically involved.

-I am sure it was in those moments where I learned through the eyes of others, my ability to be an extrovert, even though I wasn’t one at heart.
-I say this, because for the most part, I really am a low-key individual.
-I am person who has no problem keeping to himself all day long, and getting lost in my work.
-I still typically prefer to not attend large social events.
+I am the type of person who has no problem keeping to himself all day long, and getting lost in my work.
+And typically, I still prefer to not attend large social events.
 Networking is not much fun for me, and I still find myself avoiding group events (from time to time), especially if I can get away with it.

-Fortunately, in the event that I must ‘get social’, or that I must speak in front of large groups of people, I can now do it with ease and in a way where others actually suspect me to be some type of social-butterfly.
-And quite astonishingly, zero ‘drinks’ are needed.
+Fortunately, in the instance that I must “get social”, or when I must speak in front of large groups of people, I can now do it with ease and in a way where others actually suspect me to be some type of social-butterfly.

 Learning to Become an Extrovert

 If you’re wondering “Well, how is he able to do this?”
-Let me first give you some background as to how acquired such strategies.
+Let me first give you some background as to how I acquired such strategies.
 Then I’ll give you some ways to help you do the same.

 Years ago, I got fed up with my job working as an analyst for an engineering firm, and decided to jump into selling real estate.
 If you know anything about analytics or engineering, you’re probably aware, that by and large, people in this profession are very reserved, analytical, and keen on staying out of the public eye.
 In short, social is not their strong suite.